jnozzi/cocoadev.com/markdown/AccessorMethods.md

 *i wouldn't call it a problem, more like 'that's the way it's always been**
 ----
-I guess, the best thing to do for a General/NSMutableArray and General/NSMutableDictionary is :
+I guess, the best thing to do for a NSMutableArray and NSMutableDictionary is :

--(void)setMyArray:(General/NSMutableArray *)newArray
+-(void)setMyArray:(NSMutableArray *)newArray
 {
     if (myArray != newArray)
     {
-        General/NSArray* arr = myArray;
+        NSArray* arr = myArray;
 	 myArray = [newArray mutableCopy];
         [arr release];
     }
 }
 ----
 Wait, way back in the beginning someone said     setArray: makes one array reference another (or at least be externally modifiable).
 This isn't true, at least not on Tiger.
 I just tested it.
 Does that mean it's safe to do that now instead of copying arrays every time?
-I can see that creating a new array *may* involve less messaging, but it involves a whole new object being allocated. --General/JediKnil
+I can see that creating a new array *may* involve less messaging, but it involves a whole new object being allocated. --JediKnil

              New Array?
 Actions